AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ps aux|grep php
 ```

-1. Perform a GraphQL query or mutation against your instance.
+1. Perform a GraphQL query or mutation against your instance to confirm that the GraphQL endpoint is accessible.
 For example:

 ```
 mutation {  createEmptyCart}